 - What is the core value prop or messaging you want to communicate?
 (We want audiences to purchase this product, etc.)

-When it’s time to find creators, go back to your prior research where you identified your audience’s key influences.
+When it’s time to find creators to build relationships and partner with, go back to your prior research on your audience and what they care about.
 What types of creators (if any) were they following?
 Which accounts were they interacting with?
 Identify and reach out to 10-15 rising stars or micro-influencers who align with your brand category or brand adjacent category.

 Take Equinox, for example.
 Equinox falls under the health and wellness vertical.
 Their audience is metropolitan, they have expendable income, are well-traveled, and care about their mental and physical wellbeing.
 A creator for Equinox wouldn’t necessarily have to be a buff gym rat but could be an upscale traveler, a fancy food blogger, or a Goop-like influencer.
 These accounts also have followers that would fall under the same category as Equinox.

-It’s okay to start small and not go for the $50K per post creators.
-In fact, it’s our best recommendation.
-When starting to build up your creator partnerships, look for creators with less than 100K followers who are more likely to have higher engagement rates (and lower contractual rates).
-These creators tend to convert higher than some of the larger accounts.
-Big followings do not equal high engagement or ROAS – even TikTok Creator Marketplace can tell you that.
+It’s okay to start small – in fact, we recommend it.
+When starting to build up your creator partnerships, look for creators with less than 100K followers.
+These creators are more likely to have higher engagement rates, lower contractual rates, and higher conversion rates than some of the larger accounts.
+Big followings do not always equal high engagement or ROAS.

-Though it seems like every content creator is looking to hit it big as a UGC creator, not every creator or piece of UGC will align with your TikTok strategy.
-Keep in mind your content pillars, broader social media goals, and if the UGC is used in a paid campaign, your objective.
+Though it seems like every content creator is looking to make it big as a UGC creator, not every creator or piece of UGC will align with your TikTok strategy.
+Keep your content pillars in mind and don’t lose sight of your broader social media goals.

-Never source a creator purely based on a single numeric dimension (read: follower count) — and pay close attention to the skill of the creator before anything else.
+Never source a creator purely based on a single numeric dimension (read: follower count).
+Pay close attention to the skill of the creator before anything else.
 Here’s a shortlist of items to keep an eye out for when selecting the creators (in-house or partners):

 - Impeccable storytelling.
 Your brand is battling a high level of saturation of content across multiple channels and it’s simply not enough to showcase aesthetic photos or stop-motion videos of products.
 The creator should showcase a strong ability to weave your product or service into a relatable, valuable story.